* Vienna acts at request of new Ukrainian government

 The EU cannot unilaterally tell banks to freeze assets without a legal decision agreed among all member states.

-Ukraine’s acting prosecutor general said on Wednesday the country would ask international organisations to help trace bank accounts and assets controlled by Yanukovich and his allies.
+Ukraine’s acting prosecutor general said on Wednesday the country will ask international organisations to help trace bank accounts and assets controlled by ousted President Viktor Yanukovich and his allies.

 Austria’s FMA markets watchdog has already warned banks to be vigilant about dealing with customers from Ukraine.